colin-berg/python_projects/README.md

 _Week 1-2_: Learned about data types, data structures, conditional statements and loops.
 Learned how to manipulate the data structures with data
 >> * Data Types/Variables: String, Integer, Float, Boolean
 >> * Data Structures: List/Array, Dictionary, Tuples, and Sets
+>> * Overall pretty basic concepts.
+I took a python and database course in college so a lot of this was just a refresher for me.

 _Week 3-4_: Learned function arguments, namespace/scope, object-oriented programming (class structure) and unit testing
 >> * function arguments were really easy to grasp